stefanhiemer/topoptlab/README.md

 xdg-open build/html/index.html
 ```

-# getting report bugs, and suggest enhancements
+# Getting report bugs, and suggest enhancements

 If you found a bug or you want to suggest a new feature/enhancement, submit it on the [issue tracker](https://github.com/stefanhiemer/topoptlab/).

-# wow to contribute
+# How to contribute

 If you want to contribute, fork the repository and open a pull request.
 However before doing that
 I suggest to contact the maintainers via an enhancement suggestion in the issue tracker (see above).